Single transferable vote: Transfer of surplus votes of elected candidates

 So, the quota for one seat is 50 of 100 votes, not 51.
+The quota for two seats is 33 of 99 votes, not 34.

 Even a low quota, such as the Imperiali quota, is sometimes used.
 In any case, in most STV elections the appearance of non-transferable votes means that the quota could be lowered significantly below Droop during the counting of the vote with no danger of having too many achieve quota.

-In STV, vote transfers are of two types – transfers of votes of eliminated candidates and transfers of surplus votes of elected candidates.
-The first type happens more often than the second type.
-Surplus votes are transferred only after a candidate is elected and then only if there are still open seats to be filled and if the transfers may affect the ranking of the remaining candidates, although rules vary from STV system to STV system.

-Transfers of votes of eliminated candidates

-Transfers of votes of eliminated candidates is done simply, without the use of complex math.
-The next usable preference on the vote gives the destination for the transfer of the vote.
-If there is no usable preference on the ballot, the vote goes to the "exhausted" or non-transferable pile.

-Transfers of surplus votes

 Various methods are used in STV systems to transfer surplus votes held by elected candidates.
 The transfer of surplus votes of an elected candidate may be very simply done or may be done more intricately, depending on the circumstances and the choice of the government or election officials.

 It can happen that a vote is set to be transferred but cannot be because it bears no subsequent preference for any remaining candidate.
 In transfers of surplus votes, any non-transferable votes are left with the elected candidate.

-If the number of transferable votes is less than the surplus, the transfer of surplus votes can be performed just as it is done in the case of transfer of votes of eliminated candidates, the only difference being that non-transferable votes remain with the elected candidate.
-They do not go to the exhausted pile.
+If the number of transferable votes is less than the surplus, the transfer of surplus votes can be performed just as it is done in the case of transfer of votes of eliminated candidates, the only difference being that non-transferable votes remain with the elected candidate in some systems, even if that means the elected member is left with more than quota; they do not go to the exhausted pile.
 Transfer of the transferable votes is done in these cases simply by reference to the next usable preference on the vote.

 In cases where the number of transferable votes is more than the surplus, a more-involved method may be used to make the transfer proportional and to ensure that the quota left with the successful candidate is proportional as well.
-But election officials here have a choice of using simpler methods or more involved methods.
+Election officials here have a choice of applying simpler methods or more involved methods to the relevant votes to establish a smaller but hopefully equally balanced copy of the relevant papers.
+The relevant papers are defined differently under different systems: sometimes all the votes held by the successful candidate; sometimes just the last parcel of votes received by the candidate; sometimes all the votes that have been received by the candidate since the second round.